How to Clean White Marble in your Bathroom

 Preventive Measures to Avoid Stains

 The best thing you can do is prevent as much potential damage as possible, including stains.
-Make sure that you keep your marble sealed regularly and choose products that will offer the best protection.
-As far as spillage and damage, consider using coasters or other protective items when sitting items on a counter.
-Make sure that you clean the area regularly and keep an eye out for new stains or buildup to eliminate them as soon as possible.
+Ensure you regularly seal your marble and choose products that offer the best protection.
+Regarding spillage and damage, consider using coasters or other protective items when sitting on a counter.
+Ensure you clean the area regularly and check for new stains or buildup to eliminate them immediately.

-Although some stains have a distinct cause, others are just the result of buildup or dirt that was not addressed in a timely fashion.
+Although some stains have a distinct cause, others result from buildup or dirt not addressed promptly.
 Marble is beautiful and durable, but it still succumbs to improper care and can be easily damaged if you aren’t careful.

 Granite Gold Daily Marble Cleaner